 - I prefer using rotini pasta for pesto because the spirals trap the sauce really well.
 However, in my opinion there is no one pasta that is best for pesto.
 No pasta discrimination around here 🙂

-If you like this recipe, try these other pasta recipes next!
+If you like this recipe, try these next!

 - Vegan Alfredo Sauce with Fettuccine

 This vegan nut free pesto pasta is an easy and nutrient dense weeknight meal that is deliciously dairy free!
 This recipe is sure to be a family favorite, is gluten free, and only takes 20 minutes to make!